KS2 Wellbeing Lesson 1

 Learning Intentions

-- Acquire a new skill – learn the steps to juggle
+- Acquire a new skill – Learn and practise the key steps involved in juggling

-- Mindfulness – learn how to narrow the focus to improve the clarity of mind
+- Mindfulness – Develop the ability to narrow your focus to improve mental clarity and concentration

 Success Criteria

-- Connect – I can complete cooperative tasks by communicating clearly with my partner
+- Connect – I can communicate clearly with my partner to complete cooperative tasks

-- Acquire a new skill – I can attempt the key steps to juggle
+- Acquire a new skill – I can follow and attempt the key steps to begin learning how to juggle

-- Mindfulness – I can narrow my focus to improve the clarity of my mind
+- Mindfulness – I can focus my attention to help clear and calm my mind

 We are Learning...